Rima Abdul Malak

 Rima Abdul Malak (ريما عبد الملك; born 11 February 1979) is a French politician who served as Minister of Culture in the government of Prime Minister Élisabeth Borne from May 2022 to January 2024.
+She is executive director of the Francophone Lebanese newspaper L'Orient–Le Jour.

 Early life

 Abdul Malak was born into a Lebanese family on 11 February 1979 in Beirut.
 When she was 10 years old, her family left the country during the Lebanese Civil War.
 She has dual French and Lebanese citizenship.

 Malak studied at the Lycee International de Lyon, then at the Institute of Political Studies in Lyon, where she had libertarian political scientist Phillipe Corcuff as her teacher.
 Malak graduated from the school in 1999.
 In 2000, she obtained a DESS in Development and International Cooperation at the Pantheon-Sorbonne University in Paris.